Pop Culture Madness!

 Cost of a Superbowl ad in 1989: $675,000

-An NHL player (Clint Malarchuk) had his throat slit during a game, and left the ice only because he knew his mother was watching the game on TV, and he didn't want her to see him die.
-He had an equipment manager call and tell her he loved her.
-He survived the incident 300+ stitches.
+An NHL player (Clint Malarchuk) had his throat slit during a game and left the ice only because he knew his mother was watching the game on TV and didn’t want her to see him die.
+He had an equipment manager call and told her he loved her.
+He survived the incident with 300+ stitches.

 RIP, Scandals, Sad and Odd News

 Iceland had prohibition until March 1, 1989.
-The ban had originally prohibited all alcohol, but from 1935 onward only applied to "strong" beer (with an alcohol content of 2.25% or more).
+The ban had originally prohibited all alcohol, but from 1935 onward, it only applied to “strong” beer (with an alcohol content of 2.25% or more).
 Today, Icelanders celebrate Beer Day on March 1 annually.

 Before 1989, Veterinary surgeons trained in the US were taught to ignore animal pain.